Adaptive Seeding for Gaussian Mixture Models: Conclusion and Future Work

-If you need a fast and simple initialization method that does not need any training of hyperparameters then we suggest to use one of the following.
-Given a data set that presumably contains noise, the \texttt{Adaptive} initialization method with $\alpha=0.5$ is a good choice.
-If there is no noise, then simply use the plain $K$-means++ initialization followed by \texttt{Means2GMM}.
+If you need a fast and simple method, then we suggest to use one of the following methods: Given a data set with a large number of points per cluster or low dimension, the $K$-means++ initialization followed by \texttt{Means2GMM} and the $K$-means algorithm should do well.
+Otherwise, we recommend our new methods \texttt{Ad} and \texttt{SG} followed by the spherical CEM algorithm, especially if your data is presumably noisy.
+Last but not least, whatever you prefer, we suggest trying intermediate steps of the spherical CEM or $K$-means algorithm.

+For the $K$-means++ algorithm and the Gonzalez algorithm there are provable guarantees.
+We hope that our results are a good starting point for a theoretical analysis that will transfer these results to the MLE problem for GMMs.